nixworks/public/news/2014/09/6/index.md

 ##### United States
 ### [The United States says that it will not coordinate with Iran in the fight against the Islamic State of Iraq and Syria. ](/news/2014/09/6/the-united-states-says-that-it-will-not-coordinate-with-iran-in-the-fight-against-the-islamic-state-of-iraq-and-syria.md)
-_Context: United States, Iran, Islamic State of Iraq and Syria_
+_Context: United States, Islamic State of Iraq and Syria, Iran_

 ##### 2014 India-Pakistan floods
 ### [Heavy monsoon rains and flash floods leave over 200 people dead across India and Pakistan. ](/news/2014/09/6/heavy-monsoon-rains-and-flash-floods-leave-over-200-people-dead-across-india-and-pakistan.md)